binsync/binsync/README.md

 Although BinSync supports various decompilers, which may have not so subtle differences, a lot of the way you interact with BinSync is standard across all versions.
 In each decompiler we use the same UI regardless of QT version.

-For decompiler specific intricacies, please see our supported decompilers usage manual in our Wiki.
+For decompiler specific intricacies, please see our supported decompilers usage manual in our [Wiki](https://github.com/angr/binsync/wiki).
 If you are using Binja, see our extra install steps.
+Lastly, before attempting to use the BinSync for its pushing features, **assure you have an unlocked (non-password protected) ssh key associated with the repo you plan on editing**.

+After validating your install below, it is very helpful to read our user [Manual](https://github.com/angr/binsync/wiki/Manual) in our [Wiki](https://github.com/angr/binsync/wiki).

 ### Validation
 1. Copy down a local version of the testing repo and grab the `fauxware` binary